 Sapphires symbolize nobility, purity, trust, joy, and loyalty.
 They are also associated with royalty.
 Furthermore, the sapphire is one of only four so-called “precious stones”; the others are the ruby, diamond, and emerald.
 There is a famous and large sapphire to be found on the Imperial State Crown as well as the most recognizable sapphire in the world, which Kate Middleton now wears.

-Needless to say, sapphire jewelry makes an elegant and timeless gift for whatever occasion but is especially appropriate as a birthstone gift.
+Needless to say, sapphire jewelry makes an elegant and timeless gift for any occasion.
+It is especially appropriate as a birthstone gift.
 It is the kind of thing that will never go out of style, so if you are shopping for that perfect bracelet, necklace, or ring, join the royals of the world with a dazzling sapphire.
-We also sell these brilliant stones at reputable online stores like James Allen and Blue Nile.
+You can find a selection of these brilliant stones at reputable online stores like James Allen and Blue Nile.

 They are some of the most alluring gemstones and are often quite clear, even when not lab-created.
 They are also very close to diamonds in hardness which makes them durable and beautiful.
 So whether you are aiming for rings, necklaces, or bracelets, a sapphire is an excellent choice.

 Remember that sapphires are available in a rainbow of colors, but they are most commonly purchased in blue.
 They are also available in purple (a popular choice among younger women), pink, green, yellow, and orange (although these colors are less popular).
 Alternatively, sapphires are available in white and can be an alternative for a diamond.
 The only exception is red; any red color from a deep rose to a purplish crimson is reserved for the ruby.